 - When did the individual die?

 You would think an obituary might make this obvious.
 However, let me tell you where this can become a problem.
 Imagine you cut out an obituary and place it in a book somewhere.
 20, 30, or even 100 years later someone is looking for that death date.
-They do not want to walk down to the local library where the newspaper was published to spend a long time to find the exact page on which the obituary was located to figure out when exactly “last Friday” was on the calendar.
+They do not want to walk down to the local library in another part of the world where the newspaper was published to spend a long time to find the exact page on which the obituary was located to figure out when exactly “last Friday” was on the calendar.
 In our day and age with government records, it is much easier to ascertain the day that someone died.
 But if you have John Henry Smith, with a hundred or so born in the US in a given year, that obituary with a date will be much more pleasing.

 - Where did the individual die?

 This one might sound odd, but it also applies.
-Let’s say I am a 2nd cousin who has not been in contact with Uncle George, actually a 2nd cousin, since 1978.
+Let’s say I am a 2nd cousin who has not been in contact with Uncle George since 1978.
 The last mailing address I have is in one town but I do not know if they still live there and I would like to search for their current address or a phone number.
 Well, if they moved over just a few towns I will not find them, if they have a common name.
 Most people die at a location fairly close to their home.
 This will make it easier for the lawyer, governmental entity, or family member to contact you should they want to.
 They will find you, but not listing it will just delay the inevitable.
 Also, government entities often will list the location of last benefit, but that is not the same as death location for genealogical purposes.

 - When and where is the funeral?

-This is one that most obituaries do not forget.
+This is one that many obituaries do not forget.
 After all, we want people to come bearing love, condolences, and love.
 Some even measure how great a person was by the number of individuals at a funeral.
 However, I make mention because a few obituaries do not list this information.
 I have read an obituary or two that I am left wondering where the funeral is at to send flowers or a card.
 I only find out on the day of the service when the newspaper publishes it.
 By that point it is too late to send flowers.
 While cheaper for me, some people probably would not have minded attending the funeral.

 Lastly, I do not mean to indicate that other things should not be included.
 Military service, favorite hobbies, and special thanks should probably be included.
 If a person has dedicated their lives to the Masons, a community, a church, or employment, that should probably be listed.
 Please do not spend too much time on it though.
 Some newspapers charge over a certain amount of lines too.